vdaas/vald/docs/user/get-started.md

 # Get Started

-For the one who is interested in Vald, this article will help you a way to deploy and run Vald on k8s.
+For the one who is interested in Vald, this article will show you a way to deploy and run Vald on k8s.
-In this article, Scylla DB is used as a backend datastore for index-metadata and backup-manager.
+This article uses Scylla DB as the backend data store for metadata-management and backup-manager.
-Fashion-mnist is used as an example dataset.
+Fashion-mnist is used as an example of a dataset.

 1. [About](#About)
     1. [Main Features](#Main-Features)